Divorce Mediation

-Divorce mediation is a process in which you and our spouse meet with a mediator to try to resolve the issues arising from your separation, such as support, property division and child custody.
+Divorce mediation is a process in which you and your spouse meet with a mediator to try to resolve the issues arising from your separation, such as support, property division and child custody.
+The same process is used in Ontario and in all provinces across Canada.

 A mediator can be quite helpful because they are a neutral third party whose expertise is to help you and your spouse work towards a solution that is agreeable to you both.
 You and your spouse may meet with your mediator once a week for an hour or two until a resolution can be reached on all issues, or until the mediator deems that further mediation won’t result in a resolution.